sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 ## Why look at an alternate way to procure digital work?

-- Lot of time spent on formalizing small IT contracts
+- Lot of time spent on formalizing small contracts
 - Getting external help for ad-hoc development work is cumbersome
 - Limited choice of external expertise